sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

 ### 1.2.2 Container

-All the introduced features will be part of the sonic-gnmi package installed in sonic-gnmi container.
+All the introduced features will be part of the sonic-telemetry package installed in sonic-telemetry container.

 # 2 Error Handling
 supervisord will autorestart gnmi service if it exits after it has successfully started up.